ponyriders/django-amazon-price-monitor/README.md

 #### NotifySubscriberTask (Task)
 Sends out an email to a single subscriber of a product that has reached the price limit.
 Is called through ProductSynchronizeTask.

+### Websocket related settings

+You need to specify an URL for the websocket requests:

+    WEBSOCKET_URL = '/ws/'

+If your Redis server has different than the default connectivity settingss, you need to specify them, too:

+    WS4REDIS_CONNECTION = {
+        'host': 'redis.example.com',
+        'port': 16379,
+        'db': 17,
+        'password': 'verysecret',
+    }

+Also have a look at the documentation of [django-websocket-redis](http://django-websocket-redis.readthedocs.org/en/latest/installation.html) for the full list of settings for this package.

 ### Email notifications
 To be able to send out the notification emails, set up a proper email backend (see